OWASP/www-chapter-singapore/index.md

 Our meetings are open to the public, and you do not need to be a member to attend.
 Please do consider [joining OWASP](https://owasp.org/membership/) if you find our community, projects, and meetings valuable, or sponsoring this chapter.

+### 2026
+### [FREE] Online Mini API Security Hands-On Workshop

+**Date**: 29 January 2026 8pm onwards
+**Mode**: Online
+**Access**: Workshop links will be shared with registered participants via OWASP Singapore meetup.com

+OWASP Singapore Chapter, together with Practical DevSecOps, is hosting a free **Mini API Security Hands-On Workshop** focused on real world API security testing and defense.

+This is a **90-minute live, hands-on workshop** designed for developers, security engineers, and anyone interested in understanding how API vulnerabilities are discovered and mitigated in practice.

+***Workshop Overview***

+This session is entirely hands-on.
+There are **no slides**.
+Learning happens through whiteboard explanations, live demonstrations, and guided exercises in a controlled lab environment that participants can practice along with.

+The workshop provides practical exposure to API security from both an attacker and defender perspective, using industry standard tools and realistic scenarios.

+***What you will learn***

+- Work directly with APIs to understand common security flaws and defenses
+- API authentication mechanisms including HTTP Basic, API Keys, OAuth, and JWT
+- Enumeration and exploitation techniques using tools such as FFUF
+- Exploitation of critical API vulnerabilities including insecure deserialization and path traversal.
+- Defensive techniques using automated scanning tools
+- Implementing security controls such as rate limiting

+The session concludes with a focus on **defensive API security**, helping participants understand how to identify issues early and apply effective protections.

+***Hands-On Lab Environment***

+All exercises are conducted in a dedicated Practical DevSecOps lab environment that runs entirely in the browser.
+It works smoothly on laptops, notebooks, and even iPads, with no **additional software required**.

+***Who should attend***

+- Developers building or consuming APIs
+- Security engineers and penetration testers
+- DevSecOps practitioners
+- Anyone looking to gain practical API security skills

+Participants will leave the workshop with **actionable, hands-on experience** and skills they can immediately apply to secure APIs in real world environments.

+Please RSVP your participation at [OWASP SG meetup page](https://www.meetup.com/singapore-owasp-meetup-group/events/312697424/) by 28 January 2026 8pm SGT.

+# Past Meetups
 ### 2025
 ### Mar 2025 OWASP Meetup: Securing AI Deployment: Overcoming Challenges in Security and Delivery for Enterprises